adityasingh2k93/quickynote-revamped/README.md

 - **Pin Notes**: Mark important notes to keep them at the top.
 - **Search Notes**: Search for notes by title or content.
 - **User-Specific Data**: Each user can manage their own notes.
+- **Publishing Notes** (Future Feature): Publish notes to your chosen platform with an API key and auth key.

 ## Tech Stack